OSGeo/gdal/doc/source/drivers/vector/filegdb.rst

 -  **CREATE_SHAPE_AREA_AND_LENGTH_FIELDS**\ =YES/NO. (GDAL >= 3.6.0)
    Defaults to NO (through CreateLayer() API).
 When this option is set, a Shape_Area and Shape_Length special fields will be created for polygonal layers (Shape_Length only for linear layers).
+These fields will automatically be populated with the feature's area or length whenever a new feature is added to the dataset or an existing feature is amended.
-When using ogr2ogr with a source layer that has Shape_Area/Shape_Length special fields, and this option is not explicitly set, it will be automatically set, so that the resulting FileGeodatabase has those fields properly tagged.
+   When using ogr2ogr with a source layer that has Shape_Area/Shape_Length special fields, and this option is not explicitly specified, it will be automatically set, so that the resulting FileGeodatabase has those fields properly tagged.

 Configuration options
 ---------------------